compgeolab/xlandsat/doc/overview.rst

     Running the code above will only download the data once.
 We use `Pooch
     <https://www.fatiando.org/pooch>`__ to handle the downloads and it's smart
     enough to check if the file already exists on your computer.
-See :func:`pooch.retrieve` for more information.

 .. seealso::